bioinformatics-ca/MIC_2021/IntegratedAssignment.md

 https://view.qiime2.com
 ```

 > **Q2.
 What is the difference between ASVs and OTUs?
-Are there major differences in taxa present at different oral sites as well as sex?
-Are there any site specific species?**
+Are there visual differences in taxa present at different oral sites? what about sex and couple?**

 ### 1.3- Diversity metrics, phylogenetic trees and differential abundances.
 With your ASV abundances, can you measure the diversity of our samples?
 Then, produce a phylogenetic tree of your microbiomes.